aliarnoos/movie_flutter/README.md

 This project was completed in less than 8 hours and represents my first entry into writing Flutter and Dart.
 Despite being new to these technologies, I found the experience enjoyable and the learning curve pleasantly manageable.
 I am eager to hear your feedback and look forward to improving and expanding my skills in this area.

+Note: the API key is left public for easier testing from your part, but will delete it shortly after.

 ## Screenshots

 Here are some screenshots of the app in action: